-

 1.)
 FORMER CLIENTS

 a.)
-In order the minimize the potential for dual relationships, students who received counseling services at CAPS and who subsequently seek training at CAPS as a clinician will not be considered for a training position (e.g., Extern or Intern or Post Doc) until a period of 3 years has elapsed since their last clinical contact.
+In order the minimize the potential for dual relationships, students who received counseling services at CAPS and who subsequently seek training at CAPS as a clinician will not be considered for a training position (e.g., Extern or Intern or Post Doctoral position) until a period of 3 years has elapsed since their last clinical contact.
 This does not include a brief screening appointment that resulted in no further treatment.
 This parallels ethical guidelines of two years following termination of services prior to any possible romantic relationships.
 We have chosen three years to take a more conservative approach in the hopes that there would be adequate staff turnover and a reasonable interval between the time someone was a client here and known to clinical staff and administrative staff in that context.

 b.)
 Students who received counseling services at CAPS more than 3 years ago and who are interested in a training opportunity will submit their materials for the desired position and will be reviewed without consideration of prior clinical treatment.
 If a former client is accepted as a trainee at CAPS, and they choose to make it known that they are a former client, their electronic mental health record will be locked so it cannot be accessed by anyone but the administrators and system administrators of the electronic medical records.
 As is consistent with our Confidentiality Policy, clinical staff should only access electronic records when there is a clinical need.